top of page

 About the Book

 This is a true story.
 From the first sentence, we are in the grip of a narrative that will not let us go.
 Narda Pitkethly’s brother vanishes amid several clues, in September 2001, near Sun Valley, Idaho.
 In the search for Jay, the family undertakes extreme measures to find him.
-This plunges Narda into a prolonged period of searching, not only for her brother, but for inspiration and meaning in her life, which ultimately leads her back to a world that makes sense.
+This plunges the author into a prolonged search, not only for her brother, but for inspiration and meaning.
+Her journey—from tragedy to moments of surprising intervention—leads her toward a world that makes sense.

 About the Book